 Whether you will be able to use a pseudonym in an online or subscription service will depend on the nature of the service.

-Like many websites, the ACMA’s website uses session-based cookies (or temporary cookies) and persistent cookies.
+The ACMA’s website uses session-based cookies (or temporary cookies) and persistent cookies.
 A session-based cookie only lasts for as long your browsing session and ends when you close your browser.
 A persistent cookie remains on your computer after you close your browser and will be sent back to the website each time you visit until you clear the cookie from your browser.

 You can set your browser to notify you before you receive a cookie so that you may refuse to accept it.
 You can also set your browser to turn off cookies and you can delete them.
 If you turn off or delete cookies, this may affect your access to certain features of the ACMA’s website.